akileshjayakumar/akileshjayakumar/README.md

 ### about

 <p>
-  I'm currently a final-year Computer Science student at the University of Wollongong (SIM Campus), focusing on Big Data and Cybersecurity.
-I'm always up for taking on fresh challenges and am constantly on the lookout for opportunities to learn and grow my skill set.<br><br>
+  👨‍💻 I'm currently a final-year Computer Science student at the University of Wollongong (SIM Campus), focusing on Big Data and Cybersecurity.
+I'm always up for taking on fresh challenges and am constantly on the lookout for opportunities to learn and grow my skill set.<br>
   🌍  I'm based in Singapore<br>
   🖥️  See my portfolio website at <a href="https://akileshjayakumar.vercel.app">http://akileshjayakumar.vercel.app</a><br>
 </p>